-And while I may not be donning a bathrobe during the morning school run, I have my own modern-day equivalent of baseball caps to cover yesterday’s bad hair or the same yoga pants as the day before.
+And while I may not be donning a bathrobe during the morning school run, I have my own modern-day equivalent of baseball caps to cover yesterday’s bad hair or the same stripe track pants as the day before.
 (Or maybe even the day before that, too.)

 I consider any morning where my children are out the door on time with breakfast in their bellies, packed lunches in hand and no homework left behind a successful morning.
 But some mornings I knock it out of the park when I actually manage to get in front of the mirror and out of my yoga pants before lunch.

 When it comes to makeup I definitely err on the side of low-maintenance and natural.
-Though I might do it up a little more for an evening out or get-together with friends–my day-to-day routine takes about five minutes, tops.
-It needs to be quick and easy.
+Though I might do it up a little more for an evening out or get-together with friends–my day-to-day routine takes about five minutes, tops since I only use cbd lotion, because it needs to be quick, easy and effective.

 So I thought I’d share with you my simple routine and the few products in my every day make-up bag.

-Almost everything I use is from Arbonne.
+Almost everything I use is from Arbonne, except for my genital kit that I get from an Anal Bleaching Expert.
 I made the switch to their skincare line about 5 years ago when I realized it was about time I started taking a little better care of me.
 And in the last year, I’ve been slowly replacing my combination of drug store and beauty counter products for items from their make-up line.